 Brownie Points: Be sure and give some of your BTSS Coupons to your DOE contact person!
-The administrators of schools I’ve worked with have used coupons as incentive or thank you gifts for their teachers and other personnel.
+The administrators of schools I’ve worked with have used coupons as incentives or thank you gifts for their personnel.

 – Public schools in small towns are more casual and you can contact the school administrators directly, bypassing the DOE.
 It is helpful to know someone who works there or get a referral from someone you know, such as a networking partner or your child’s teacher.

-- Local school boards and private school boards of directors often welcome concerned and committed community members into their groups.
+– School boards and PTAs welcome concerned and committed community members into their groups.
 Getting involved and serving your community as a member provides a networking opportunity that can lead to many on-going referrals to your wellness business.

 At the beginning of the school year, everyone is eager to make a fresh start and learn new things.
 Make sure your work is one of those things – so they can start the school year with a clean slate and better health.